ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 so a long question is not left duplicated above its settled answer.
 Prompts use ANSI styling by default.
 Use `--no-color` if a terminal displays ANSI escape codes literally.

+Unsupported keys never print another copy of the waiting prompt.
+They produce a 100 Hz, 0.2-second warning beep and leave the original blinking prompt exactly where it is.
+Arrow keys and other extended console keys are rejected the same way instead of being mistaken for Enter or a default answer.

 Repeatable action prompts additionally show
 `Y=Yes / N=No / A=Always / V=Never / F=Just Do For This Folder`.